 For example, the Regulation on the rights of persons with disabilities to travel by air needs to be applied in all European Union countries in the same way as it is written.

 A “Directive” must be incorporated into the national legal framework but allows countries to decide on how they wish to implement the law.
-For example, the “Council Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation” was implemented differently in all the member states.
+For example, the “Council Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation” was implemented differently in all the Member States.

 “Communications” are policy documents that explain the position of the EU on certain issues.
-For example, the European Commission’s Communication on the European Disability Strategy 2010-2020: A Renewed Commitment to a Barrier-Free Europe sets the long term position and goals of the EU regarding disability.
+For example, the European Commission’s Communication on the Union of Equality: Strategy for the Rights of Persons with Disabilities 2021-2030 sets the long term position and goals of the EU regarding disability.

 Finally, “Recommendations” and “Opinions” are policy documents that are not binding for the EU countries but have political weight.